 Top 8 Reasons to Retire to Arizona

 Most Silver Sagers who reside on the East Coast, retire to Florida.
 But we’re going to give you the top eight reasons why you should really consider Arizona as your retirement destination.
-Publisher, Tracy Hill took to Arizona and the streets of Phoenix and Scottsdale to help you out.
+Publisher, Tracy Hill flew to Arizona (not during COVID) and the streets of Phoenix and Scottsdale to help you out.

 Arizona’s name originated from Arizonac, (Spanish) which in turn was derived from the Indian word, “ali sonak “ meaning small spring.
 The last state to join the Union in 1912, Arizona now has a population of 7 million residents (5 times less than California and 3 times less than Florida).

 - Spacious.
 Being one of the largest (6th) states in the United States, Arizona gives residents lots of space to play, hunt, fish, eat, relax, work and enjoy.
 In fact, all six New England states – CT, ME, MA, NH, RI and VT) and the Commonwealth of PA would fit inside If you don’t want to feel cramped – AZ is the place to be.

 - Terrain and Topography.
 Two main rivers, 4 deserts, more than ten mountains, The Grand Canyon National Park, 20 beautiful lakes and of course cities and suburbs abound – providing a plethora of opportunities and decisions to make of where to live, retire and play.